-Figure~\ref{fig:dataflow}(b) illustrates an example timing diagram.
-Note that the execution cycles of some instructions cannot be overlapped by the MXU computation cycles.
-For example, $Gather_{wgt}$ cycles cannot be hidden since it typically requires stalls to copy weights to the local register files within the PE array \cite{joo2021systolic}.
-Also, $Copy_{psum}$ stalls the computation since partial sums should copy before a new set of computations kicks in.
-On the other hand, $RuleGen$, $Gather_{inp}$, $Gather_{wgt}$, and $Scatter_{out}$ can hide their cycles except for the first time run as long as they are double-buffered.
-However, in some cases, $Scatter_{out}$'s cycles spill over due to not enough MXU cycles for a small $T^a$.
-Therefore, it is important to configure tile sizes properly to reduce the non-overlapping cycles.
+Fig.~\ref{fig:dataflow}(b) presents a sample timing diagram.
+It is important to note that the execution cycles of certain instructions cannot overlap with MXU computation cycles.
+For example, $Load_{wgt}$ cycles cannot be hidden, requiring stalls in the PE array for weight copying to local register files.
+Similarly, $Copy_{psum}$ halts the pipelined computation for partial-sum accumulation across the consecutive active input tiles since the partial-sums must be copied before starting a new computation set.
+On the contrary, instructions like $RuleGen$, $Gather_{inp}$, $Gather_{wgt}$, and $Scatter_{out}$ can hide their cycles after the first run, given they're double-buffered.
+However, in certain scenarios, $Scatter_{out}$ cycles may spill over due to an insufficient number of MXU cycles for a smaller $T^a$.
+Thus, proper configuration of tile sizes is essential to minimize non-overlapping cycles.